 Sovereign Bank has nine branch locations in the state of Oklahoma.
 The main bank is located in Shawnee, OK.
-The Bank has two branch offices in Lawton, OK and branches in the towns of Holdenville, Mangum, Granite, Canute, Midwest City, Oklahoma City, and Edmond, OK.
+The Bank has two branch offices in Lawton, OK and branches in the towns of Holdenville, Mangum, Granite, Canute, Midwest City, and Oklahoma City, OK.
+The bank also has a Loan Production Office (LPO) in Edmond, OK.
 Sovereign Bank is a full-service bank which is firmly committed to providing its community with a full range of quality products and services.